 Advise patients to inform their healthcare providers of all concomitant medications, including prescription medicines, over-the-counter drugs, and herbal products [see DRUG INTERACTIONS].

 Instruct patients to swallow the tablets whole once daily with or without food.
 If vomiting occurs any time after taking BALVERSA, advise patients to take the next dose the next day. [see DOSAGE AND ADMINISTRATION].

-If a dose is missed, advise patients to take the missed as soon as possible.
+If a dose is missed, advise patients to take the missed dose as soon as possible.
 Resume the regular daily dose schedule for BALVERSA the next day.
 Extra tablets should not be taken to make up for the missed dose [see DOSAGE AND ADMINISTRATION].

 Advise pregnant women and females of reproductive potential of the potential risk to the fetus.
 Advise females to inform their healthcare providers of a known or suspected pregnancy [see WARNING AND PRECAUTIONS and Use In Specific Population].

 Advise female patients of reproductive potential to use effective contraception during treatment and for one month after the last dose of BALVERSA.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment and for one month after the last dose of BALVERSA [see Use In Specific Populations].

 Advise females not to breastfeed during treatment with BALVERSA and for one month after the last dose [see Use In Specific Populations].